Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 ### Accepting Anaconda terms

 At this point, you are going to run into an error when running the cell that defines the UDTF.
 This is because we haven't yet accepted the Anaconda terms and conditions.
 In this step, we'll go over how to accept the [Anaconda terms and conditions enabled by the ORGADMIN](https://docs.Snowflake.com/en/developer-guide/udf/python/udf-python-packages.html#using-third-party-packages-from-anaconda) role we granted ourselves access to earlier.
 To do this, navigate back to Snowflake and click on your username in the top left corner.
 You'll see a section that will allow you to switch to the `ORGADMIN` role.
 Once switched over, navigate to the `Admin` tab and select `Billing & Terms`.
-From here, you will see a section that will allow to accept the anaconda terms and conditions.
+From here, you will see a section that will allow you to accept the anaconda terms and conditions.
 Once this is done, you can head back over to Hex and run the cell that defines our UDTF.

 ![](assets/vhol-accept-terms.gif)